Eric Show: Later career

 On July 7, 1987, Show hit the year's eventual National League MVP, Andre Dawson of the Chicago Cubs, in the left cheekbone with a fastball during a game.
 Dawson had homered in three of his last five plate appearances at that point, and the Cubs reacted with a bench-clearing brawl.
-Show and his manager (and former Cub), Larry Bowa, later denied that the pitch was purposeful, while Bowa acknowledged that he could understand why the Cubs would think it was.
+Show and his manager (and former Cub), Larry Bowa, later denied that the pitch was on purpose, while Bowa acknowledged that he could understand why the Cubs would think it was.

 Show made his last appearance on the National League leaderboard in 1988, a season in which he went 16–11 with 13 complete games and pitched 234 2/3 innings.
 In June 1989, Show underwent back surgery and then received cortisone injections for ongoing back discomfort.
-Show showed signs of drug addiction in his later career, and some of his teammates suspected that the issues had started as Show attempted to relieve his back pain.
+Show began to show signs of drug addiction later in his career, and some of his teammates suspected that the problems had started as Show attempted to relieve his back pain.

 By 1990, Show had lost his regular spot in San Diego's rotation.
 The Padres did not pick up his option and bought out his contract for $250,000.
 Though Show had become known for his tardiness and confrontations with teammates and management in San Diego, the Oakland Athletics had taken risks on troubled players before.
 They signed Show as a free agent prior to the 1991 season.
 Show also played in 1990–91 with the Mayaguez Indians of the Puerto Rican Winter League.

 Show's episodes of erratic behavior began to involve law enforcement by 1991.
 He was arrested by the police in downtown San Diego while yelling that someone was trying to kill him.
 Placed inside a police car, he kicked out the window and fled on foot.
 He was apprehended later that day, and he admitted to having used crystal methamphetamine.
-Show showed up later that year at the Oakland A's training camp with bandaged hands; reports had been made of his acting oddly inside an adult bookstore, and Show tried to flee from police, cutting his hands on a barbed wire fence.
+Show arrived later that year at the Oakland A's training camp with bandaged hands; reports had been made of his acting oddly inside an adult bookstore, and Show tried to flee from police, cutting his hands on a barbed wire fence.
 Oakland released Show during spring training in 1992, and he never appeared in professional baseball again.